mkashwin/unifiednamespace/05_sparkplugb/Readme.md

 \<device_id\> | \<device\> | Map the device id to th end device.
 If the device id is not provided then <br />extract the device(s) from the payload to appropriately map the messages -->
 ## Key Configurations to provide
 This application has two configuration file.
-1. [settings.yaml](./conf/settings.yaml):  Contain the key configurations need to connect with MQTT brokers as well as timescale db
-    **key** | **sub key** | **description**  | ***default value*** |
+1. [settings.yaml](./conf/settings.yaml):  Contain the key configurations need to connect with MQTT brokers **key** | **sub key** | **description**  | ***default value*** |
     ------ | ------ | ------ | ------
     **mqtt** | **host**\*| Hostname of the mqtt broker instant.
 Mandatory configuration | *None*